winft/wrapland/CONTRIBUTING.md

 general it is better to assume opening an issue is needed, especially for feature changes and refactorings.

-### Merge requests
+### Pull requests
-The change in a merge request must be split up in small logical partitioned commits.
+The change in a pull request must be split up in small logical partitioned commits.

 New features *must* come with new autotests making sure the added functionality behaves as advertised, bug fixes *should* come with an adaption or extension to one of the existing one.